jaequery/hak/README.md

 It uses Docker so you can quickly and efficiently run any kind of stacks at your disposal, that includes node.js, to Ruby, to PHP, etc .
 Hak also installs the most optimized Docker environment for you on your OSX through it's xhyve, nfs, and DNS/HTTP proxy out of the box.

+Why use Hak?

+1) It allows you to run multiple apps at the same time and assigns a virtual host to each app it runs.
+No more http://localhost:3000/ now you can actually view them at http://yourappname.docker/

+2) It runs off of standard docker-compose.yml file so no need to learn anything new.
+Hak doesn't add any complexity to Docker eco-system, it just simplifies it.
+For instance, hak start, is really just a shortcut to ```docker-compose up && docker-compose logs -f```

+3) It lets you easily deploy your app to any Ubuntu server with standard SSH root/sudo access.
+No need to learn any complex deployment strategy, all you need to do is, type: ```hak deploy user@someserver.com``` and it will set up Docker and launches your app on the destination server.
+It is that simple!

 ## Getting Started

 #### Pre-requisites